Serving the Wasatch Front & The Tooele County with old-fashioned warmth and sincerity since 1979.

 Loving Sentiment

-What to Wear to a Funeral Men: A Complete Guide to Appropriate Attire
+What to Wear to a Funeral Men: A Complete Guide to Appropriate Funeral Attire

-What to Wear to a Funeral Men: A Complete Guide to Appropriate Attire
+What to Wear to a Funeral Men: A Complete Guide to Appropriate Funeral Attire

 clothes to wear at funeral

 Knowing what to wear to a funeral men face as a concern is completely understandable.
-Choosing the right attire shows respect for the grieving family and honors the solemnity of the occasion.
-At Dalton Hoopes Funeral Home in Grantsville, we’ve guided countless families through funeral planning, and we understand that proper funeral attire can feel confusing—especially when dress codes vary between traditional funerals and modern celebrations of life.
+Choosing the right funeral attire shows respect for the grieving family and honors the solemn occasion.
+At Dalton Hoopes Funeral Home in Grantsville, we’ve guided countless families through every type of funeral service, and we understand that selecting the right funeral attire can feel overwhelming—especially when the funeral dress code varies between a traditional funeral, a memorial service, or a modern celebration of life.

 Understanding Funeral Dress Codes